Milford Haven: Landmarks

 The attractions in the town include Fort Hubberstone, built in 1863 to defend the Haven as part of the recommendations of the Royal Commission on the Defence of the United Kingdom.
-Located in Gelliswick bay, it occupies a prominent position to the west of the town overlooking the Haven.
-Owned by Milford Haven Port Authority, the site is not currently open to the public, and has been the scene of non-fatal injuries to trespassers.
+It is in a prominent position in Gelliswick bay, west of the town, overlooking the Haven.
+Formerly owned by Milford Haven Port Authority, the fort is not currently open to the public, and has been the scene of non-fatal injuries to trespassers.
 In 2011 it was named as the fifth most endangered archaeological site in the UK by British Archaeology magazine.

-The ruins of an observatory, originally intended to be part of "The College of King George the Third founded at Milford", can be found in Hakin.
+The ruins of an observatory, originally intended to be part of "The College of King George the Third founded at Milford", is in Hakin.
 Construction of the building was abandoned in 1809.
-Milford Haven Museum, located centrally in the docks area, is housed in the town's oldest building, the Custom House which dates back to 1797.
-Designed by Swansea architect, Jernigan, it was built for the storage of whale oil awaiting shipment for sale in London.
+Milford Haven Museum, is sited centrally in the docks area, in the town's oldest building, the Custom House, which was built in 1797.
+Designed by Swansea architect, Jernigan, it was built to store whale oil awaiting shipment for sale in London.

 The Rath is a landscaped street on high ground, with panoramic views of the Haven.
 The land was used in the 18th century as a gun battery, and its eastern edge was the site of the Royalist fort constructed by Charles I known as Pill Fort.
 In the 1930s it became the home of an outdoor swimming pool, which was converted into a water gardens in 1990.
 Milford Haven Waterway forms a large natural harbour.

 Culture and community

 The Torch Theatre, opened in 1977 and designed by local architect Monty Minter, is one of only three repertory theatres in Wales, and possesses its own independent theatre company.
 The Pill Social Centre, operating since the 1950s, is a community hall and events venue, having hosted The Who and Gerry and the Pacemakers.
 Annual events in the town include the Milford Haven Music Festival in May, Founders Week in June and the carnival in July.
 Pembrokeshire Fish Week is held biannually in June.
 Milford Haven library, recently relocated to Havens Head Retail Park offers a full lending service and internet access.
-Milford Haven Museum, located in the marina, houses a collection which focusses on the maritime history of the town.
+Milford Haven Museum, in the marina, houses a collection which focusses on the maritime history of the town.

 The Milford & West Wales Mercury weekly newspaper covered the Milford Haven and West Pembrokeshire area.
 It was founded in 1992 and following a merger of its editorial team with that of the Western Telegraph, its local office was closed in 2008.
 A second newspaper, The Pembrokeshire Herald, covers the Milford Haven and surrounding areas.
 The town is also home to several charities, including PATCH and Gwalia.

 Milford Haven is twinned with Romilly-sur-Seine, France, and Uman, Ukraine.